kleinbottle/swanlotus/content/blogs/nitric-oxide/nitric-oxide.md

 Nitric oxide is a simple chemical compound that has generated great interest and research effort in the scramble to cope with COVID-19.
 It promises prophylaxis and possibly therapy against this novel plague.

+>Disclaimer: moderately informed layman with no medcal qualification attempting to understand the hue and cry for nitirc oxide as a cure for COVID-19 in the current pandemic.
+Inaccuracies are uniintentional: email me so that I might correct them.

 ## Nitric oxide, NO: a brief history

 [Nitric oxide](https://en.wikipedia.org/wiki/Nitric_oxide) was discovered by [Joseph Priestly](https://en.wikipedia.org/wiki/Joseph_Priestley) about 250 years ago in 1772.
 He called it "nitrous air".
 It is a molecule consisting of a single atom of nitrogen and a single atom of oxygen.
 Given given the plethora of oxides of nitrogen, it is perhaps better referred to as _nitrogen monoxide_.